mozaik-association/mozaik/docs/3Mandates-module.md

 - End date (effective end date)
 - Deadline date (theoretical end date)

 In Mozaïk, mandates are automatically closed once the deadline date has been reached.
-Mandates can also be terminated prematurely by filling in the effective end date manually on a mandate.
+Mandates can also be terminated prematurely by completing the effective end date manually on a mandate.

 ## Renewal of mandates